 Oil paints do not have the feel of plastic when applied to wood and somehow they feel softer.
 They are also easier for me to work with because I used to paint pictures a lot in the past and know how they work.
 Also, oil paints take much longer to dry than acrylic paints and give me more time to work with them.

 Staining and finishing is not an easy task and my best advice is to experiment.
 Not on your carving – take a piece of wood, make few cuts in it in different directions and different depth and stain/paint it.
 I understand that you are all excited when the carving is done and you want to have it finished and show it to everyone but PLEASE, take time to experiment before you ruin it with bad paint or stain!!!!

-How to stain and finish basswood wood carvings - my way
+How to finish and stain basswood wood carvings – my way

-How to stain and finish basswood wood carvings by Fred Zavadil
+How to finish and stain basswood wood carvings by Fred Zavadil

 © Copyright Fred Zavadil, 2005-2017.
 Text, art work, and images on this website are protected by copyright.
 Any reproduction, retransmission, e-mailing or resale of images or website content is STRICTLY PROHIBITED without owner’s prior written consent.